RedHatProductSecurity/openlcs/README.md

 The next generation of PELC

 ## Setting up development environment
-This section assumes you're running sufficiently recent version of Fedora.
+This section assumes you're running sufficiently recent version of RHEL 8 (OCP environment using this version).

 ### Setting up database
 ```shell